fweep/vim-tabber/README.md

 * User-definable tab labels.
 * Default labels based on tab numbers.
 * Tab numbers and window counts in each tab.
-* A command for selecting the last active tab.
+* Commands to shift tabs left/right, move tabs, and jump to the last active tab.
 * Powerline-inspired styling and glyphs.

 Installation